UNCLASSIFIED (U)

 · Be aware of your surroundings

-· Review your personal security plans and keep your cell phone charge in case of emergency
+· Review your personal security plans and keep your cell phone charged in case of emergency

 · Carry proper identification